Angela Martin: Character biography

 Angela Martin was born on November 11, 1974, in Dayton, Ohio.
 She has one sister named Rachael who is her best friend.
 In the series finale, she and her sister speak in a secret language they created when they were little.
 During a talking head in the episode "Performance Review", she says that she "enjoys being judged" and that she participated in beauty pageants as a child.
 In "A Benihana Christmas", Martin tells the documentary crew that she has a sister who she hasn't spoken to in sixteen years due to a small argument, but it is unknown whether this sister was Rachael.
-Angela has 12 cats over the course of the series, her favorites being Sprinkles (who is killed by Dwight Schrute in "Fun Run"), Princess Lady, and Garbage (who is gifted to her by Dwight as an apology).
-The other names of her cats are Ember, Milky Way, Diane, Lumpy, Petals, Mr. Ash, Phillip (the inspiration for her son's name), Bandit, and Comstock (aka Sparkles, who she gives away when she realizes her son is allergic to in "New Guys").
+Angela has 12 cats over the course of the series, her favorites being Sprinkles (who is killed by Dwight Schrute in "Fun Run"), Princess Lady, and Garbage whom she accepted as a gift from Andy Bernard when he found it in the warehouse.
+This stray cat was originally a gift to Angela by Dwight as an apology but she did not accept.
+The other names of her cats are Ember, Milky Way, Diane, Lumpy, Petals, Mr. Ash, Phillip (the inspiration for her son's name), Bandit, and Comstock, who she gives away when she realizes her son is allergic to him.
 Over the series, she is seen to be very close to her cats.
 During "Lecture Circuit: Part 2", fellow accountants Oscar Martinez and Kevin Malone see her communicating with her pets at her home via nanny cam.